-Africana Woman: Her Story Through Time (National Geographic 2003)
+Cover for Africana Woman: Her Story Through Time (National Geographic 2003)

 Through the ages, women of African descent have inspired and awed the world.
 These daughters of Africa — ranging from Queen Makeda of Sheba to political pioneer and U.S. congresswoman Barbara Jordan to songbird Alicia Keys — have greatly influenced the social, political and cultural climate of the globe.

 African-American historian and professor Cynthia Jacobs Carter, in collaboration with National Geographic books, pays tribute to black women in her book Africana Woman: Her Story Through Time — a collection of journal excerpts, songs, poetry and photographs honoring centuries of progress by black women.

 Carter spoke with NPR's Tavis Smiley about her book and the stories that inspired her — read an excerpt below: